braedynl/CSE231-020-SS20/Scripts/README.md

 # Helpful Scripts

 This folder contains Python scripts that you may find helpful in referencing for certain projects, exercises, and labs.
 These are not _answers_ to any particular assignment.
-Problems were made up for the purposes of demonstration.
+Problems were made up for the purpose of demonstration.

 ### [invalid_input.py](invalid_input.py)